s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 LSLAutoBIDS is a Python tool series designed to automate the following tasks sequentially:
 - Convert recorded XDF files to BIDS format
-- Integrate the EEG data with non-EEG data (e.g., behavioral, stimulus) for the complete dataset
+- Integrate the EEG data with non-EEG data (e.g., behavioral, other) for the complete dataset
 - Datalad integration for version control for the integrated dataset
 - Upload the dataset to Dataverse
 - Provide a command-line interface for cloning, configuring, and running the conversion process